Coleslaw Recipe

 • Combine cabbage and carrot in a large bowl.

-• In a medium bowl, whisk together the mayonnaise (or Greek yogurt), honey, apple cider vinegar, Dijon mustard, celery seed, salt and pepper until well combined.
+• In a medium bowl, whisk together the mayonnaise (or Greek yogurt), honey, apple cider vinegar, Dijon mustard, celery seed (if using), salt and pepper until well combined.
 Taste and adjust the flavors if needed.
 If you want it sweeter, add a little more honey.
 For a tangier dressing, add a little more vinegar.
 Add salt and pepper to taste.

 • Pour about ¾ of the dressing over the cabbage and carrots and mix until the vegetables are evenly coated.
 Add more dressing as needed until the coleslaw is as creamy as you like it.